Interior rendering in Enscape and SketchUp

 View management and creating views in Enscape

-By clicking on the edit button, you can mark a 3D view as a favorite for easy access, or you can link a visual settings preset to it (something we will cover in the Visual Settings section).
+By clicking on the heart button, you can mark a 3D view as a favorite for easy access, or you can link a visual settings preset to it (something we will cover in the Visual Settings section).

 By clicking on ‘Create View’, you can generate a new 3D view back in your design application.
 Enscape will save the perspective and time of day and any other settings copied from the currently selected view.
 You can return to the selected view anytime by pressing 0 on your number pad.
 This is particularly handy if you get lost somehow and provides a safe point to always return to.